Lost in Space (2018 TV series)

-Lost in Space is an American science fiction streaming television series following the adventures of a family of space colonists whose ship veers off course.
-The series is a reboot of the 1965 series of the same name, inspired by the 1812 novel The Swiss Family Robinson and the 1962 Gold Key comic book Space Family Robinson, created by Del Connell and artist Dan Spiegle.
+Lost in Space is an American science fiction television series following the adventures of a family of space colonists whose ship veers off course.
+The series is a reimagining of the 1965 series of the same name, inspired by the 1812 novel The Swiss Family Robinson and the 1962 Gold Key comic book Space Family Robinson, created by Del Connell and artist Dan Spiegle.

 Produced by Legendary Television, Synthesis Entertainment, Clickety-Clack Productions, and Applebox Entertainment, the show is written by Matt Sazama and Burk Sharpless, with Zack Estrin serving as showrunner.
 Netflix released the series on April 13, 2018, renewing it the following month for a second season.
 The second season premiered on December 24, 2019.
 The third and final season was released on December 1, 2021.

 Premise

 In 2046, two years after an impact event that threatens the survival of humanity, the Robinson family is selected for the 24th mission of the Resolute (24th Colonist Group), an interstellar spacecraft carrying selected families and civilians to colonize the Alpha Centauri planetary system.

 Before they reach their destination, an alien robot breaches the Resolute's hull.
 Forced to evacuate the mothership in numerous short-range Jupiter spacecraft, scores of colonists, among them the Robinsons, crash on a nearby habitable planet.
 There they must contend with a strange environment and battle their own personal demons as they search for a way back to the Resolute.